RIDAGOP-IDS-Toolkit/ridagop-ids-toolkit-docs/docs/technical_overview.md

 The toolkit provides a set of json-schema files, that can be used to validate the process-page, process, bridge.
 There is also a json-schema file that integrates all of them and provides validation for an integrated proces-page description file.
+The json-schemas are described here in more detail in [the Schemas section](/Schemas).

 <figure markdown>
   ![Overview](assets/full-overview.png){ width="700"}